 - I was an active supporter of OpenOffice.org (OOo) and one of the founders of the OOo user forums, and I ran the OOo forums and the OOo wiki for many years.

-- The first version of this blog engine was a customised version of the eggblog engine, which I discussed in my article “The EggBlog Adventure”.
-I disliked a version upgrade, so one of the first programming projects that I decided to do after I retired was a total rewrite of the blog engine, and this project became the theme of many articles.
+- The first version of this blog engine was a customised version of the PHP eggblog engine, which I discussed in my article “The EggBlog Adventure”.
+After I retired, I decided to develop a rewrite of the blog engine, and this project became the theme of many articles.
 (I have since bowed to the inevitable and ported the blog to WordPress as maintaining a custom blog with the need to be mobile and tablet friendly is just too much of a PITA.)

 - I was a VirtualBox contributor and moderator on the VirtualBox forums.

 - I set up a MediaWiki service for a doctor who has been a friend and mentor during my illness, also migrating all of her content from her legacy site into that familiar “Wikipedia” look and feel: www.drmyhill.co.uk.